oracle/weblogic-logging-exporter/README.md

 ### Using the Oracle Maven repository

-Note: If you populated your local repository using the Oracle Maven Synchronization plugin, then this step is *not* required.
+**Note**: If you populated your local repository using the Oracle Maven Synchronization plugin, then this step is *not* required.

 To access the Oracle Maven repository, refer to the documentation